prof-rossetti/georgetown-opim-557-201803/projects/exec-dashboard/project.md

 This rubric is tentative, and may be subject to slight adjustments during the grading process.

 The professor reserves the right to award extra credit in recognition of particularly effective user experiences.
 Common elements that may be eligible for extra credit include: simplicity of user interface, clarity of user instructions, and exceeding basic expectations set forth here for auto-updating charts and graphics.
+Also eligible for extra credit are submissions which expand the scope of this project to import multiple monthly sales files and compare sales across months.